Friday, May 28, 2021

 INTRODUCTION

 First, allow me to dispel the ignorance myth.
-No matter how immature a believer is, the Holy Spirit guides their conscience and the fear of God in them will begin to manifest in their conduct and circumspect.
+No matter how immature a believer is, the Holy Spirit guides their conscience even as they grow in the knowledge of Christ.
+The fear of God in them will begin to manifest in their conduct and circumspect.
+Notice the implication of Paul's rhetorical questions in 2 Corinthians 6:14-16.

-We shall briefly describe some key features that mark out the spiritual status of believers in a Christian congregation.
+We shall briefly evaluate some three key features that, in my view, mark out the spiritual status of believers in a Christian congregation.

 Scripture reveals that the Holy Spirit guides and teaches believers, conveying the mind of God to them.